Jaber-Valinejad/Jaber-Valinejad.github.io/_projects/3_project.md

 # 1. Introduction

-Disasters like hurricanes and floods increasingly disrupt modern communities across cyber, physical, and social domains.
-Understanding how populations behave and infrastructures perform during crises is essential for emergency response, risk mitigation, and long-term recovery.
-This project introduces an AI-powered, multi-agent cyber-physical-social resilience model, combining natural language processing, social media analytics, and infrastructure data to assess and predict community resilience.
+Disasters like hurricanes and floods increasingly disrupt modern communities across cyber, physical, and social domains {% cite valinejad2022multi %}.
+Understanding how populations behave and infrastructures perform during crises is essential for emergency response, risk mitigation, and long-term recovery {% cite valinejad2023computational %}.
+This project introduces an AI-powered, multi-agent cyber-physical-social resilience model, combining natural language processing, social media analytics, and infrastructure data to assess and predict community resilience {% cite valinejad2023cyber %}.

 Using real-world data from Hurricanes Harvey and Irma, we develop a system that models dynamic behavioral and infrastructure responses.
 Through NLP-based social sensing (Twitter, Google Trends), power utility data, and emergency services reports, we quantify resilience across domains.